snesne28/TimeSync/README.md

 # 📅 TimeSync: AI Scheduler Agent

 **TimeSync** is an intelligent scheduling assistant that allows users to check availability, book meetings, and manage their calendar using natural language.
-It features a guest-mode architecture, ensuring that every user gets a private, isolated calendar session without requiring a Google login.
+It features a guest-mode architecture, ensuring that every user gets a private, isolated calendar session.

 ## 🚀 Overview